 Easy to grow herb combinations:

-The following lists are the classic herbs that go together for each of the above categories (except medicinal).
 Since this guide is for beginners, I have only included the herbs & plants that are readily available at most nurseries and are fairly easy to grow.
 It is not meant to be a comprehensive listing of herbs used in each theme.

 - Classic herb combinations for Mediterrean dishes: rosemary, basil, oregano, sage, thyme and lavender